-Settings Tab Function Connection Enter the IP Address or host name of the Mobile Device Server portion of the Avalanche Management Console.
+Settings Tab Function Connection Enter the IP Address or host name of the Mobile Device Server.
 Set the order in which serial ports or RF are used to check for the presence of the Mobile Device Server.
 Execution Unavailable in this release.
 LXE recommends using AppLock, which is resident on each Windows mobile device.
 Server Contact Setup synchronization, scheduled Mobile Device Server contact, suspend and reboot settings.
 Startup/Shutdown Set options for Enabler program startup or shutdown.